 Will you be responsible for booking parking if you're in a restricted area or reserving spaces if it's a shared parking area?
 Who will dismantle any items of furniture that need taking apart to move?
 Are you doing any of the packing?
 What are their tips for being ready for the crew to arrive?

-How soon do you need to book your removals dates in?
+12. How soon do you need to book your removals dates?

 What happens if they change?
 What's the cancellation or postponement policy once you've booked?
 How long is your quote valid for?
 Is it fixed as long as your dates don't change?
 If you don't know your dates yet, after what period would your quote possibly change?
 (Note: The industry is seasonal so summer moves often cost more, shipping lines can also change their rates and currency fluctuations can affect costs too, so most movers fix their quotes based on either a set move date or a period of time).

 Each country has a list of restricted and prohibited items.
 Ask your shipping company if there is anything you should be aware of that might be on prohibited/restricted lists or would potentially attract additional costs (e.g. cleaning outdoor items thoroughly for countries where biosecurity is a high priority, or taking religious material into some countries in the middle east).

-Where can you read reviews and previous international moving customer testimonials?
+14. Where can you read international moving customer reviews?

-Ask if they can point you in the direction of any independent reviews services their customers use for example Which?
+Ask if they can point you in the direction of any independent reviews services their customers use for example TrustPilot, Which?
 Trusted trader or the British Association of Removers 'ReferenceLine' service.
 If they don't use independent review websites do they have reviews on their site or can they put you in touch with previous customers who can help you understand what the move experience is like?